 Point Pleasant Beach holds a very special place in my heart.
 My friends and I were taken to this beach frequently as children – and boy did we look forward to it!
 The most popular area is Jenkinson’s Boardwalk.
 It features arcade games, great beach fare, and even an aquarium!

-The beach can get crowded in the summer, so try to visit at different times of the day.
+Point Pleasant Beach is one of the most popular New Jersey beaches.
+So it can get crowded in the summer, so try to visit at different times of the day.
 I suggest later in the afternoon when the crowds start to thin out.
 If you can’t get to Point Pleasant Beach early, then I recommend later in the afternoon.
 Stay for a while – the sunsets here are beautiful.

 Seaside Heights is another popular destination on the New Jersey shore but is more catered to the younger crowd.
 In addition to the beach, they also have sections entitled Casino Pier and Funtown Pier, where you can find rides and typical boardwalk fare.